roubles/viewlog/README.md

 ![alt tag](https://raw.github.com/roubles/viewlog/master/doc/viewlog.gif)

 ## Hat tip
-Hat tip to Wong2 for [pick](https://github.com/wong2/pick) library.
+Hat tip to Wong2 for the [pick](https://github.com/wong2/pick) library that was used for the curses picker implementation.

 ## Motivation
 I know there are lots of git gui's out there.
 But I like terminals.
 Maybe I am oldschool.
 I was getting by with this bash function for a while: